gcallah/MiscWriting/Empire/empire.md

 As Michael Oakeshott wrote in his *Lectures in the History of Political Thought*, the Romans believed that they were "blessed by the gods... their destiny to rule the world and impose a civilization and an orderliness upon its barbarisms."
-The pragmatic folks that they were, their emphasis was on imposing order, not on forcing all of the subcultures within their empire to adopt Roman ideas.
+The pragmatic folks that they were, their mission was imposing order.
 As a result, they did not require every culture they brought into their empire to adopt some Roman "ideology."
 They only required that they acknowledged the empire's sovereignty.

-The main group falling outside the scope of Roman tolerance was the Christians.
-And that was because Christianity, due to its strict monotheism, did not permit its adherents to pay homage to the ancient gods of the Roman polity.
+The main group falling outside the scope of this Roman tolerance was the Christians.
+Christianity, due to its strict monotheism, did not permit its adherents to pay homage to the ancient gods of the Roman polity.
 The many polytheistic societies Rome had conquered were allowed to keep all of their local gods and traditional rites, so long as they added into those the appropriate civil performance of homage to the Roman gods.
 The Romans would have similarly allowed